HARMONY: Assistive Robots for Healthcare

 Current robotic automation solutions only offer “islands of automation” where either mobility or manipulation is dealt with in isolation.
 Harmony aims to fill this gap in knowledge by combining both robotic mobility and manipulation modalities in complex, human-centred environments.
 We at AMR focus on providing adaptive task and motion planning with multiple robots in human-centred environments.

-The goal is to have an integrated approach for mobile manipulation in uncertain and dynamic environments shared with humans, which accounts for social interactions, navigation and coordination tasks, and that provides performance guarantees (in expectation).
+Furthermore, we develop local-motion planning approaches which do not only account for collision avoidance but also consider social interactions.
+We design integrated approaches for navigation as well as mobile manipulation in uncertain and dynamic environments shared with humans, which accounts for social interactions, navigation and coordination tasks, and that provides performance guarantees (in expectation).

 Partners